 - 2 families would be 2 households

-Some flats are also covered under the Additional Licensing Scheme and some buildings with flats may require a licence, or more than one licence.
+Some flats are also covered under the Additional Licensing Scheme if they are occupied as HMOs.

-The Housing Act 2004 sets out that the licensing fee is set by the Local Authority and that this fee is required for an application to be considered as ‘duly made*’.
+The Housing Act 2004 sets out that the requirement for a licensing fee and this is set by the Local Authority.
+The fee will be collected in two parts and the first part payment is required for an application to be considered as duly made*

 The City Council may decide to issue the Licence for any amount of time, up to a maximum of five years.